Æthelstan Ætheling

-In 1013 King Æthelred was forced into temporary exile in Normandy, and while it is not known what became of Æthelstan and his surviving full brothers, Edmund Ironside and Eadwig, during the reign of King Sweyn, they probably remained somewhere in England. Æthelstan's last appearance is in a charter dated 1013.
+In December 1013 the Danish king Sweyn conquered England and King Æthelred was forced into exile in Normandy, but he returned following Sweyn's death in February 1014.
+It is not known what became of Æthelstan and his surviving full brothers, Edmund Ironside and Eadwig, during Sweyn's rule, but they probably remained somewhere in England. Æthelstan's last mention in a charter is in one dated 1013.

-Æthelstan was a "warrior prince" and by his death he had accumulated a large collection of swords, prized war horses and combat equipment.
-In his will, copies of which still survive, and which was made on the day of his death, he left Edmund Ironside his most prized possession, a sword which had once belonged to Offa of Mercia, together with some of his estates and other pieces of his war gear.
+Æthelstan was a "warrior prince"; and by his death he had accumulated a large collection of swords, prized war horses and combat equipment.
+In his will, made on the day of his death, copies of which still survive, he left Edmund Ironside his most prized possession, a sword which had once belonged to Offa of Mercia, together with some of his estates and other pieces of his war gear.
 To his other full brother, Eadwig, he gave another piece from his large weapon collection, a silver-hilted sword.
 Much of his remaining land and wealth was divided between churches, friends and servants.
 He also made bequests to his sword-polisher and his stag huntsman.

 While he mentions his father, grandmother and foster-mother in his will, his own mother and her soul are completely omitted.
 He also makes no mention of his stepmother or half-brothers, suggesting a division within the royal family at the time.
 He was buried at the Old Minster, Winchester, the first burial there of someone who was not king since Edward the Elder's brother, Æthelweard, in 922.